andressbolivarr/hammerklavier-ecommerce/README.md

-## Jamstack ECommerce Next
+## Hammerklavier Ecommerce  Next

-Jamstack ECommerce Next provides a way to quickly get up and running with a fully configurable ECommerce site using Next.js.
+Hammerklavier Ecommerce  Next provides a way to quickly get up and running with a fully configurable ECommerce site using Next.js.

 Out of the box, the site uses completely static data coming from a provider at `providers/inventoryProvider.js`.
 You can update this provider to fetch data from any real API by changing the call in the `getInventory` function.